Constitution of Tuvalu: The climate crisis and recognition of Tuvalu's statehood

 The 2023 amendments to the Constitution adopt an innovative approach to determining the boundaries of the State of Tuvalu.
-Section 2(1) states the perpetual statehood of Tuvalu “notwithstanding the impacts of climate change or other causes resulting in loss to the physical territory of Tuvalu”.
+Section 2(1) states the perpetual statehood of Tuvalu “not with standing the impacts of climate change or other causes resulting in loss to the physical territory of Tuvalu”.

 Section 2(2) recognises the threat of climate change, and declares Tuvalu's area, including maritime zones (as defined in a schedule that is a Declaration of Tuvalu Geographical Coordinates) are permanent, regardless of any effects resulting from climate change.

 Section 2(3) states: “The baseline coordinates declared by Schedule 6 shall remain unchanged, notwithstanding any regression of the low water mark or changes in geographical features of coasts or islands, due to sea-level rise or other causes, until and unless otherwise prescribed by an Act of Parliament.”

 Section 2(7) states: “The intent for perpetual Statehood prescribed in subsection (1) and the area of Tuvalu defined in subsection (2) constitutes the sovereign will of the people of Tuvalu.”

 The government of Tuvalu recognises that there is no international conventions that it can rely on that can recognise Tuvalu's new status as the effects of climate change are not addressed in the UN Convention on the Law of the Sea.
 Tuvalu, and other Pacific Ocean countries, support such a position on the impact on territorial boundaries caused by climate change.
 The leaders of the Pacific Islands Forum countries published a declaration on 6 August 2021 that recalling that Pacific Islands Forum Members have a long history of support for the United Nations Convention on the Law of the Sea (the “Convention”), and which declaration ended with a proclamation: “that our maritime zones, as established and notified to the Secretary-General of the United Nations in accordance with the Convention, and the rights and entitlements that flow from them, shall continue to apply, without reduction, notwithstanding any physical changes connected to climate change-related sea-level rise.”